Rohit-1123/Web-Application-Security-Testing-with-DVWA-Burp-Suite-and-OWASP-ZAP/README.md

-# FUTURE_CS_01
-Task 1: Web Application Security Testing with DVWA, Burp Suite, and OWASP ZAP
+# Web Application Security Testing with DVWA, Burp Suite, and OWASP ZAP

-🔐 FUTURE_CS_01 – Web Application Vulnerability Assessment (DVWA)
+FUTURE_CS_01 – Web Application Vulnerability Assessment (DVWA)

-📌 Overview
+Overview
 This repository contains the work completed for Task 1 of the Cyber Security Internship under the Future Interns Program.
 The objective of this task was to conduct a vulnerability assessment of a deliberately insecure web application (DVWA) using industry-standard tools and methodologies.
 The findings simulate a real-world penetration test and demonstrate practical ethical hacking skills.

-🎯 Objectives
+Objectives
 - Identify common web application vulnerabilities (e.g., SQL Injection, XSS, CSRF)
 - Perform both manual and automated testing
 - Generate a detailed security report with recommendations
 - Map findings to the OWASP Top 10 vulnerabilities

-🛠️ Tools Used
+Tools Used
 | Tool        | Purpose                                          |
 |-------------|--------------------------------------------------|
 | Kali Linux  | Penetration testing OS                           |